Marlrus/frontEndStandardsCRA/README.md

 };
 ```

-12. The use of ?? will be favored over || in variable declaration and should replace a ternary when possible: `const buttonLabel = label ?? 'submit'` over `const buttonLabel = label ? label : 'subimt'`
+- The use of ?? will be favored over || in variable declaration and should replace a ternary when possible: `const buttonLabel = label ?? 'submit'` over `const buttonLabel = label ? label : 'subimt'` [Nullish coalescing operator DOCS](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator)

-13. Ternaries will only be used for variable declarations or conditional rendering and can only hold a single if/else statement for readability: `const activeClass = active ? 'active' : ''`
+- Ternaries will only be used for variable declarations or conditional rendering and can only hold a single if/else statement for readability: `const activeClass = active ? 'active' : ''` [Ternary Operator DOCS](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator)

-14. Conditional rendering using a ternary that returns null should be replaced with &&:
+- Conditional rendering using a ternary that returns null should be replaced with && [Logical AND Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND):

 ```jsx
 // And